 Manuscript in Spanish and Italian.
-Italian translation rights free again.s English sample available. - Pages 240 - Reissued in May 2016 El estreno [The Premiere] A collection of short stories that create a colourful mosaic of pastiches, following the footsteps of famous writers.
+Italian translation rights free again.s English sample available. - Pages 240 - Reissued in May El estreno [The Premiere] A collection of short stories that create a colourful mosaic of pastiches, following the footsteps of famous writers.
 El estreno is a love declaration towards literature, a humorous tribute to a handful of writers (Bernhard, Pessoa, Mann, Dickens...).
 It is also, of course, an account of the author's aesthetic principles and the tragicomic drama of those who call themselves writers, dedicated to condense life into those pills that we call books.
 In each of the seemingly realistic seven stories that make up this collection, there comes a time when the extraordinary takes over from everyday life.
 The subject is always humiliation, and the tone, empathetic, being somewhat unusual in the history of literature.
 D'Ors laughs at his characters -as Kafka and Kundera do- but also lets them recompose themselves from their ashes and be born again out of the author's compassion.
 A homage to literature, to Literature with a capital L. Diario de Bergantiños El estreno is truly worth-reading, it is the debut of an author that keeps writing very interesting and suggestive novels.
 Razón y Fe

+RIGHTS SOLD TO

+Arkadia Italian

+Manuscript in Spanish and Italian.
+English sample available.

+- Pages 424

+- Reissued in

+- February 2015

 Contra la juventud [Against Youth]

 Youth is overrated.
 Being young is to suffer and fail, hurting and misunderstanding yourself and others.

 A young Eugen Salmann travels to Prague for work, intending to settle there.
 Someone with his literary aspirations should dwell, he believes, in the city of Franz Kafka and Milan Kundera.
 Nevertheless, instead of writing, Eugen lets himself be seduced by all the women he meets, as if he were one of Kundera's characters.
 And like any of Kafka's, he always wants to be somewhere else.
 Eugen feels defeated, tired, aged, opposed to youth.
 Opposed to youth?
 Yes - because the hearts and minds of the young are solely occupied with themselves and mainly focused on one thing only: their amorous adventures.
 Privileging lofty and unreachable goals, the young are too easily devastated by the consequences of their own inexperience.
 With irony and compassion, Pablo d'Ors writes about an extremely relatable young man.
 He holds a mirror to what we are or have been.

-The best novel by the author of that marvelous essay for exquisite readers, Biography of silence.
-ABC
+The best novel by the author of that marvelous essay for exquisite readers, Biography of silence. \ABC

 This is the authentic fruit of an author that has carved himself an important niche in Spain's literary scene with his original and solid literary proposal.
 ACE Prensa

 Las ideas puras

 [Pure Ideas]

 A dive into the depths of human nature and philosophy.

-The eternal and furious struggle between head and heart, between passions and intelligence.
-This is the story of a man, obsessive and refined, who explores his personal hell, until he meets the cruelty of childhood and the perversion of adolescence; the odyssey of a character, whose name will never be known, who tries to put his passions in order, rebelling against them and explaining them until he builds a system out of them.
-By means of a skillfully sustained suspense, this meticulous and caustic investigation rides the thin border of madness, in a return to the paradise of primordial sensations and in the unfolding of a dual personality, one of the great subjects that the work explores.
-In the ambivalent identity of the protagonist lies much of the irony that underpins the plot, hurtful and malicious, full of a sarcastic and stubborn humor.
-Can you imagine Musil and Nabokov writing in comandita?
-In this singular novel there is a prodigious knowledge of the human spirit, which is analyzed in its most intimate and hidden motions without stopping before any secret; and there is, above all, an extraordinary wisdom of love, both in its erotic and spiritual dimensions.
-A slap in the face of conventional thought.
-A true theory, with surprising stylistic findings, about the meeting of bodies and souls that love each other.
-A melancholic and biting book that lyrically and irreverently brings out the whole history of philosophy.
+The eternal and furious struggle between head of primordial sensations and in the unfolding of a Nabokov writing in comandita?
+In this singular and there is, above all, an extraordinary wisdom and irreverently brings out the whole history of

 Finalist for the Herralde Prize

-FICTION Manuscript in Spa
+FICTION

 English sample available soon

-Pages 352
+■ Pages 352